PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature

-\Platform~integrates the full suite of tools defined in \Benchmark, allowing agents to interact with scientific papers, databases, and external resources.
-For example, our implementation of the database querying tool is backed by a structured dataset covering metadata from over one hundred major AI conferences in recent years.
-This includes paper titles, abstracts, influence scores, and document links.
+\paragraph{Tool Environment.} \Platform\ integrates the full suite of tools defined in Section \ref{sec:3.2}, allowing agents to interact with multiple papers, databases, and external resources.
+For example, our implementation of the database querying tool is backed by a structured dataset covering metadata from hundreds of major AI conferences in recent years.
+This includes paper titles, abstracts, and links.
 Agents can perform operations such as retrieving all papers on a topic from a specific conference and year, or extracting relevant entries based on keyword queries.
-More broadly, we implement standardized interfaces for all tools and incorporate robust error handling to minimize execution failures.
-This ensures reliable performance during long tool chains and enables accurate measurement of tool-use effectiveness across different agents.
+Additionally, we incorporate robust error handling to minimize tool execution failures, ensuring reliable performance during long tool chains.